Update July 2022:

-The challenge will take place in Bank Negara Malaysia, Kuala Lumpur on 18th – 19th July 2018.
-For more information on the challenge, check out the format of the challenge.
+The challenge will take place in Bank Negara Malaysia, Kuala Lumpur on 19th July – 20th July 2022.

 You may access the application form here.
 The application requires: